Engage in co-research to question and innovate in the way we inhabit the world as a society

 Good to know

 - A Co-Problematisation project of a maximum of 15 months, to achieve a greater understanding of the problem and the societal need, and to develop a state of knowledge, all with the various agents of change involved or impacted by the desired change.
-The aim of this is to establish new dialogues, broaden perspectives, identify levers to be actioned, and to enhance or even transform the points of reference.

 - A Co-Research project to carry out a research project with the agents committed to the change, in order to generate the new knowledge needed to answer the research questions.